 Yato ca kho bhikkhave ariyasāvako evaṃ dukkhaṃ pajānāti… so imaṃ nibbedhikaṃ brahmacariyaṃ pajānāti dukkhanirodhaṃ.

-When a noble disciple understands dukkha in this way — its origin, diversity, result, cessation, and the path leading to cessation — then he knows this penetrative holy life that leads to the ending of dukkha.
+When a noble disciple knows dukkha in this way — its origin, diversity, result, cessation, and the path leading to cessation — then he knows this penetrative holy life that leads to the ending of dukkha.

 - Nibbedhika means “piercing through.”
 This is not theoretical knowledge but direct realization.